 Accordingly, based on the recommendation of the Audit Committee and confirmation received from M/s.
-Harsh Jain & Associates , Chartered Accountants, Durg , having ICAI Firm Registration No007639C on their eligibility, the Board recommends to the members for the appointment of M/s Harsh Jain & Associates, Chartered Accountants, Durg , as the Statutory Auditors of the Company for a period of one year, from the conclusion of the 39th Annual General Meeting till the conclusion of 40th Annual General Meeting of the Company to be held in the year 2022.
+Harsh Jain & Associates , Chartered Accountants, Durg , having ICAI Firm Registration No. 007639C on their eligibility, the members has re-appointment of M/s Harsh Jain & Associates, Chartered Accountants, Durg , as the Statutory Auditors of the Company to hold the office for a period of five year from the conclusion of this 40th Annual General Meeting till the conclusion of 45th Annual General Meeting of the Company to be held in the year 2027 subject to approval of members of the Company in ensuring Annual General Meeting of the Company.